GENERAL ADMISSION SEATING

 Presented in surround sound under the stars, a chorus of spoken and sung extinct and endangered languages, punctuated by sounds of forest, wind and translated gravitational waves registered by LIGO, will envelope the audience, while black and white video and photography poetically link image and sound.
 All languages featured in this immersive oratorio are endangered or extinct.
 Prior to the oratorio, the Natural History Museum of Los Angeles County will present a conversation about languages and native voices between Lena Herzog and W. Richard West, Jr., president and CEO of the Autry Museum of the American West, moderated by Paul Holdengräber, founding executive director, Onassis L.A.

-A virtual reality seven-minute interpretation of the experience called Last Whispers VR: An Immersive Oratorio created by Lena Herzog and produced by the pioneers of VR at Emblematic Group will be presented the following day, on June 15, at the Los Angeles County Museum of Art (LACMA), details forthcoming.
+A virtual reality seven-minute interpretation of the experience called Last Whispers VR: An Immersive Oratorio created by Lena Herzog and produced by the pioneers of VR at Emblematic Group will be presented the following day, on June 15, at the Los Angeles County Museum of Art (LACMA), at The Study Center Space in the Art of the Americas Building throughout the day during museum hours.

 Co-presented by UNESCO Atlas of World Languages in Danger.
 UNESCO has declared 2019 the International Year of Indigeneous Languages.